 Among those present were Ismail Haniyeh, head of resistance movement Hamas’ Political Bureau, and Ziyad al-Nakhalah, leader of Islamic Jihad -- another resistance group, which like Hamas is headquartered in the Israeli-blockaded Gaza Strip.
-Mahmoud Abbas, president of the Palestinian Authority, also addressed the gathering via video-link from the city of Ramallah in Israel-occupied West Bank.
+Palestinian President Mahmoud Abbas also addressed the gathering via video-link from the city of Ramallah in Israel-occupied West Bank.

 The factions reminded that the Palestinian nation was at a critical juncture and faced unique threats.

 These threats, they added, were targeting the main principles of the common cause, including the Palestinians’ right to an independent state “on all occupied Palestinian territories” as well as Gaza, and the right of the Palestinian refugees to return to their homes.

 The statement made especial mention of “the Deal of the Century, the annexation plans, and normalization of ties with the Israeli occupation.”

 The controversial scheme was unveiled by US President Donald Trump, and has since been widely condemned across the occupied Palestinian territories and the Muslim world.

 The deal featured Washington’s support for the regime’s annexation of parts of the West Bank, upon which it has been building illegal settlements since occupying the territory in 1967.